vyfor/cord.nvim/.github/wiki/Home.md

 # Welcome to the Cord.nvim Wiki! 🏠

 This wiki is your central hub for all things **cord.nvim**, the powerful Discord Rich Presence plugin for Neovim.
 Whether you're just getting started or looking to master advanced customizations, you'll find the information you need here.
+Do note that this documentation is still a work in progress, so if you find something missing, incorrect or unintuitive, please don't hesitate to let us know!

 **New to Cord?
 Start Here:**